bitpay/bitcore/CONTRIBUTING.md

 }
 ```

-### I5 - Interface: No new keyword for Constructors
+### I5 - Interface: No New Keyword for Constructors

 Constructors should not require to be called with `new`.
 This rule is not heavily enforced, but is a "nice to have".